An Unbiased Risk Estimator for Learning with Augmented Classes: Experiments

-We compare the Eulac algorithm with cnotenders to examine its effectiveness in exploiting unlabeled data.
-Concretely, we vary the size of unlabeled data from 250 to 1500 with an interval of 250 on 4 datasets: mnist, landset, pendigits, and usps.
-Figure~\ref{figure:exp2-unlabeled} presents results of Macro-F1 score.

-The results show that the score of LACU-SVM remains unchanged or even drops in four dataset, while performance of our algorithm improves when provided with more unlabeled data, which is in accordance with the theoretical analysis in Section~\ref{sec:theory}.
-This again validates that our algorithm can exploit unlabeled data effectively.
-Notice that PAC-iForest also enjoys theoretical guarantees, nevertheless, the guarantees are only for the novelty detection ratio and thus the overall performance over the testing distribution is not promised to be improved, as validated in experiments.
+\textbf{Influence on the size of unlabeled data.} We vary the size of unlabeled data from 250 to 1500 with an interval of 250 on 3 datasets: mnist, landset, and usps.
+LACU-SVM and PAC-iForest are included for comparison.
+Figure~\ref{figure:exp2-unlabeled} presents the Macro-F1 score and shows that the score of LACU-SVM remains unchanged or even drops in the three datasets, while performance of our approach is enhanced when provided with more unlabeled data, which is consistent with theoretical analysis in Section~\ref{sec:theory}.
+This again validates that our approach can exploit unlabeled data effectively.
+Notice that PAC-iForest also enjoys sound theoretical guarantees, yet the guarantees only hold for the novelty detection ratio and thus the overall performance on the testing distribution is not promised to be improved.